Updated: Sep 13

 I recalled that shared bicycles were available for free outside the pier but the service seemed to have ceased.
 Instead of bicycles, there were now scooters for rent but driving licenses were required.
 I did not have a motorcycle driving license so the local bus service was my only option to get around the island other than to walk.

-I had cycled round the little island and explored most of the military-related attractions that dotted the coast in January 2013 and had no intentions to repeat that journey.
+In January 2013, I had cycled round the little island and explored most of the military-turned-tourist-attractions that dotted the coast and had no intentions to repeat that journey.
 I intended to explore a few places along Jiujing Road (九井路) as I planned to be on the island for just half a day.

 A check on the local bus schedule showed that the next bus was 30 minutes away.
 I decided to revisit Jiugong Tunnel (九宫坑道), which was about 100 metres from the pier.